 Copies graph to clipboard in full colour.
 The curve legends identify the curves using coloured squares similar to how the graph is displayed on the screen.

 Monochrome Copies graph to clipboard in monochrome.
 Curves are distinguished using varying markers and line styles.
-Curve legends distinguish curves with a straight line example Colour with markers Copies graph to clipboard in full colour but also differentiates curves using markers and line styles.
+Curve legends distinguish curves with a straight line example markers and line styles.
 Curve legends distinguished curves with a straight line example.